-Through her life, Mechelle has volunteered to support her community, including helping people in prison.
+Through her life, 57-year-old Mechelle has volunteered to support her community, including helping people in prison.
 She has donated much of the money raised for Cassius to youth organisations.
 Her courage, care and compassion for others are exemplary.